tanhanwei/ar-creature/README.md

 In this unfinished project,  I have configured everything that you need to get started, including the Scripts and Patches that controls the User Interface, Plane Tracker, Animations, Line-Of-Sight, etc.

 ## Accessing the 3D model
 The unfinished project was configured to handle any 3D models that have various baked animations.
-For convenience, I have also imported a Corgi 3D model which has many animations baked in.
+For convenience, I have also imported a Corgi 3D model (created by [nitacawo](https://sketchfab.com/nitacawo)) which has many animations baked in.

 You may use any other 3D models as long as they meet the following requirements:
 1. Low poly